Department of Political Science

 • Paralegal Studies (requires concurrent enrollment in the Master of Arts degree with a major in Legal Studies Program at Texas State University)

-Levy, David Adrian, Lecturer, Political Science, L.L.M., Georgetown University
+Levy, David Adrian, Asst Professor of Instruction, Political Science, L.L.M., Georgetown University